devusexu/Frontend-Mentor/base-apparel-coming-soon-master/README.md

     - When you fix this margin,  other element you just adjusted move
     - When you adjust the line-height, find out it's actually about the font-size
 4. Be careful about using `outline: none` and `visibility: hidden`.
 The former causes issue for keyboard users and the latter causes issue for screen readers.
 In this challenge I use the latter for the error icon so I think it's fine.
+5. Style the color of `input` would style placeholder too in FireFox, but not in Chrome.
+The placeholder of FireFox has default opacity, but not in Chrome
+  => Add `input::placeholder` to style `color` and `opacity`, making the page look the same in both browsers.
+    > Check the result using different browsers while developing next time.

 Despite it's simple, I finally write some js.
 I wish I could write tons in the future.